By 2020, approximately 74% of Colorado jobs will require some level of post-secondary education.*

-- ACYI is working to align efforts with the State of Colorado’s Statewide Youth Development Plan.
+- RMC2C is working to align efforts with the State Master Plan for Advancing Education and Talent Development.

-- ACYI adopted guiding and operating principles to ensure our focus and hard conversations around equity are beginning to take place, and using lessons learned will help drive our work and approach.
+- RMC2C adopted guiding and operating principles to ensure our focus and hard conversations around equity are beginning to take place, and using lessons learned will help drive our work and approach.

-- ACYI has formalized a partnership with City/County of Broomfield for the over 3,500 students attending an Adams County 12 school.
+- RMC2C has formalized a partnership with City/County of Broomfield for the over 3,500 students attending an Adams County 12 school.

-ACYI remains committed and confident in the huge vision: ALL kids cradle to career!
+RMC2C remains committed and confident in the huge vision: ALL youth cradle to career!

-“ACYI has provided the development and continuation of collaborative relationships with other youth-serving organizations which has been invaluable, as has the annual survey data which helps guide our prevention and intervention efforts for youth and families.”Kevin West, Director of Intervention Services, District 27J
+“ACYI [now known as RMC2C] has provided the development and continuation of collaborative relationships with other youth-serving organizations which has been invaluable, as has the annual survey data which helps guide our prevention and intervention efforts for youth and families.”Kevin West, Director of Intervention Services, District 27J

 “Education is the most powerful weapon which you can use to change the world.”Nelson Mandela